collapsed-stacks/startups/questions/11741/how-can-outsourcing-help-small-businesses.md

 - tagged: `outsourcing`
 - score: 2

-<p>I own a small accounting firm and I'd like to grow my business.
-How can outsourcing help small businesses?</p>
+I own a small accounting firm and I'd like to grow my business.
+How can outsourcing help small businesses?

 ## Answer 11744